qu1j0t3/hough/README.md

   - `pip install wheel`
   - `pip install -r requirements.txt`

+* If you see `ModuleNotFoundError: No module named 'imageio'`, make sure you have activated the venv created during setup:
+  - `source .venv/bin/activate`

 ### How can I get skew angles for my pages

 The skew calculator is `skew.py`.